elimixSousa/portfolio/README.md

 **Additional Information**

 * Feel free to customize the HTML and CSS styles to match your preferences.
-* Explore more advanced features of HTML and JavaScript to enhance the functionality of your portfolio.
+* Explore more advanced features of HTML, CSS and JavaScript to enhance the functionality of your portfolio.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------